In a Voiceover business you wear many hats and juggle a multitude of balls. You are an actor, solopreneur, narrator,... Read article →

 3. DO I NEED TRAINING?

 Yes.
 If only for confidence and focus.
-The problem with this question is ‘what kind of training?’.
+The problem with this question is ‘what kind of voice over training?’.
 The job of the modern-day voiceover artist is a multi-skilled one.
 This means that you first need to identify what areas you need to work on.
 My FREE 4-week voiceover programme will go some way to help you in determining this.
 One of main benefits is working out what you are really good at in your most natural and almost effortless state.